jupyter/governance/.github/PULL_REQUEST_TEMPLATE/standingcommittee.md

+---
+name: "Standing Committee Charter"
+about: Initiating a vote on a new Standing Committee Charter
+---

-This is the charter for the standing committee.
+This is the charter for [the standing committee].

 **Include a brief description of the committee, and open the pull request as a draft to allow time for feedback before the vote.**